Skip to main content

 Brett Saldarelli, Economist | 416-542-0072

-• The minutes from the March 19-20, 2024 Federal Open Market Committee (FOMC) continue to highlight the progress that the Fed has made on reining in price pressures, but also acknowledged the upside risks to the inflation outlook.
+• The minutes from the April 30-May 1, 2024 Federal Open Market Committee (FOMC) interest rate announcement acknowledged the recent lack of progress in curtailing inflation and continued to highlight the upside risks to the inflation outlook.

-• When discussing the recent inflation readings, Committee members noted that, "the recent increase in inflation had been relatively broad based and therefore should not be discounted as merely statistical aberration."
-At the same time, Committee members noted that the path to 2% would likely be uneven.
+• Specifically, Committee members noted that, "the recent increases in inflation had been relatively broad based and therefore should not be overly discounted."
+At the same time, Committee members noted that the disinflation process would likely take longer than previous thought.

-• When discussing the appropriate policy actions, "all participants judged that, in light of current economic conditions, the outlook for economic activity and inflation, and the balance of risks, it was appropriate to maintain the target range for the federal funds rate at 5¼ to 5½ percent."
+• When discussing the appropriate policy actions, "all participants judged that, in light of current economic conditions and their implications for the outlook for employment and inflation, as well as the balance of risks, it was appropriate to maintain the target range for the federal funds rate at 5¼ to 5½ percent."

 Key Implications